Home

 How Do We Compute the Intersection of a Ray With a Triangle?

-Over the past few decades, numerous algorithms have been developed to compute the intersection between a ray and a triangle, with research on this topic continuing and new papers being published regularly.
-In this lesson, we will introduce two of these techniques.
-The first technique utilizes basic logic and elementary linear algebra for implementation.
-The second technique, considered one of the fastest for ray-triangle intersection, was proposed by Möller-Trumbore in 1997 in their paper "Fast, minimum storage ray-triangle intersection".
-While this method requires a more advanced understanding of linear algebra, we will strive to explain it comprehensively.
+Over the past few decades, numerous algorithms have been developed to compute the intersection between a ray and a triangle, with ongoing research and new papers regularly being published.
+As suggested in the introduction, in this lesson, we will introduce two of these techniques.
+The first technique uses basic logic and elementary linear algebra for implementation, which we will refer to as the *geometric solution* (because it solely relies on geometric principles).
+The second technique, considered one of the fastest for ray-triangle intersection, was proposed by Möller and Trumbore in 1997 in their paper *"Fast, Minimum Storage Ray-Triangle Intersection."* This method does not rely on the pre-computation of the triangle plane equation, which was required by previous algorithms.
+While this method requires a more advanced understanding of linear algebra, we will explain it in a clear and comprehensive manner.

-We can break down the ray-triangle intersection test into two steps:
+We can break down the ray-triangle intersection test into two main steps:

 Let's explore how we can address these two questions.